FedDAF: Federated Domain Adaptation Using Model Functional Distance: Proposed Method

-The gradient fields for each model is the set of gradients $\{\textbf{g}_{jn}\}^J_{j =1}$ computed over different mini-batches on the target data.
+In each communication round $n$, the target client receives the global source model $\textbf{w}_{n-1}^S$ from the host server and aggregates it with the previous target model $\textbf{w}_{n-1}^T$ based on the target objective formed by the target data, as shown in Algorithm~\ref{alg:algo3}.
+To this end, we compute gradient fields of the target model ${\{\textbf{g}_{jn}^T\}}^J_{j =1}$ and gradient fields of the global source model ${\{\textbf{g}_{jn}^S\}}^J_{j =1}$ on target data, here $J$ is the number of mini-batches in the target data.
+The gradient field for each model is the set of gradients ${\{\textbf{g}_{jn}\}}^J_{j =1}$ computed over different mini-batches on the target data.
 Once the gradient fields for each of these models are computed, the model functional distance of these two models is measured using the similarity between their gradient fields.
-To reduce the computation burden associated with the computation of similarity between these two gradient fields, we compute the mean gradient for each of these gradient fields (as shown in Algorithm~\ref{alg:algo2}), and then compute the cosine similarity ($sim \in [-1, 1]$) between these two mean gradients.

-Then we compute angle $\theta \in [0, \pi]$ between them using inverse of this cosine similarity.
-Then we compute the model functional distance $\alpha \in [0, 1]$ by normalizing this angle $\theta$ using Gompertz function.
+To reduce the computation burden associated with computing similarity between these two gradient fields, we compute the mean gradient for each gradient field (as shown in Algorithm~\ref{alg:algo2}), and then compute the cosine similarity ($sim \in [-1, 1]$) between these two mean gradients.
+Then we compute the angle $\theta \in [0,\pi]$ between them using the inverse of this cosine similarity.
+We then compute the model functional distance $\alpha \in [0, 1]$ by normalizing this angle $\theta$ using the Gompertz function.
 This model functional distance is then used as the aggregation weight of the target model and the global source model while computing the adapted target model $\textbf{w}_n$, as shown in Eq.~\ref{Eq:2}.

 To aggregate the global source model and the target model, we use their model functional distance, computed using their model gradient fields.
-This method aggregates the two models based on the objective defined by the data samples on which the gradient fields are computed, even when only limited samples are available \cite{SongXWCS2023modelGIF}.
+This method aggregates the two models based on the objective defined by the data samples on which the gradient fields are computed, even when only limited samples are available \citep{SongXWCS2023modelGIF}.
 In our proposed method, we use target samples to compute the model gradient fields, allowing for similarity computation based on the target objective.
 This ensures that, despite limited target sample data, the similarity measure remains reliable.
+The optimization of the adapted target model through this aggregation of the target model and the global source model leads to its optimization at the optimum of the target objective, which is located at an optimized distance from the global source objective, as depicted in Figure~\ref{fig:fig1}.
+This process helps increase relevant information sharing from the source to the target client.